30 Years of Inspiring History

 In 2017, one of the clubs founding members, Marcus Hanley, became the oldest triathlete to complete the Noosa Triathlon.
 Affectionately known as ‘Bloody Marcus’, he completed his 27th Noosa Triathlon at the age of 85.
 Marcus was one of the few triathletes to complete every Noosa event since it began in 1990.

 In 2020, the Club was relaunched with a new team and a renewed energy.
 Club President, Kim Edwards, and the whole team, have years of experience, and have created a club culture that is welcoming, friendly, supportive and inclusive of all athletes.

-From its early days as the first triathlon club in Queensland, to dominating the sport over 30 years, nurturing world champions, and birthing a number of other clubs, the Sunshine Coast Tri Club has a long and inspiring history.
+From its early days as the first triathlon club in Queensland, to dominating the sport for over 30 years, nurturing world champions, and birthing a number of other clubs, and coaching businesses, the Sunshine Coast Tri Club has a long and inspiring history.
 In an interview with Jan Picton in 2000, Jan stated that ‘the future of any sport is in its juniors with the support of the senior members’.
 The SCTC has, and always be, an inclusive and community based not-for-profit club.
 The goal and purpose of the club has never changed.
 Our vision is to promote the sport of triathlon, to inspire others and to be a community where all athletes of all abilities are welcome.

 The journey continues.

 First triathlon was in Saudi Arabia in 2017.
 Represented Australia at the World Championships in Spain in 2019.